-Support & protection
+Support and protection

 Having adequate support is incredibly important when it comes to choosing the right walking footwear.
-Walking boots have much higher ankle support and are usually thicker, which can help guard against ankle twists and sprains, as well as cuts, scrapes, and bangs.
+Walking boots have much higher ankle support, often over-the-ankle, and are usually thicker, which can help guard against ankle twists and sprains, as well as cuts, scrapes, and bangs.